Operation Tractable: 21 August

 Night was welcomed by the German and Polish forces surrounding Mont Ormel.
 Fighting was sporadic, as both sides avoided contact with one another.
 Frequent Polish artillery barrages interrupted German attempts to retreat from the sector.
 In the morning, German attacks on the position resumed.
-Although not as coordinated as on the day before, the attack still managed to reach the last of the Polish defenders on Mont Ormel.
-As the remaining Polish forces repelled the assault, their tanks were forced to use the last of their ammunition.
+Although not as well-coordinated as on the day before, the attack managed to reach the last of the Polish defenders on Mont Ormel.
+As the remaining Polish forces repelled the assault, their tanks used the last of their ammunition.

-At approximately 12:00, the last SS remnants launched a final assault on the positions of the 9th Battalion.
-Polish forces defeated them at point-blank range.
-There would be no further attacks; the two battlegroups of the Polish 1st Armoured Division had survived the onslaught, despite being surrounded by German forces for three days.
-Both Reynolds and McGilvray place the Polish losses on the Maczuga at 351 killed and wounded and 11 tanks lost, although Jarymowycz gives higher figures of 325 killed, 1,002 wounded, and 114 missing—approximately 20% of the division's combat strength.
-Within an hour, The Canadian Grenadier Guards managed to link up with what remained of Stefanowicz's men.
-By late afternoon, the remainder of the 2nd and 9th SS Panzer Divisions had begun their retreat to the Seine River.
-The Falaise Gap had been permanently closed, with a large number of German forces still trapped in the pocket.
+At approximately 12:00, the SS remnants launched a final assault on the positions of the 9th Battalion and were defeated at point-blank range.
+The two battlegroups of the 1st Polish Armoured Division had survived the onslaught, despite being surrounded by German forces for three days.
+Reynolds and McGilvray place the Polish losses on the Maczuga at 351 killed and wounded and 11 tanks lost and Jarymowycz gives 325 killed, 1,002 wounded and 114 missing, approximately 20 percent of the division's combat strength.
+Within an hour, the Canadian Grenadier Guards managed to link up with the last of Stefanowicz's men.
+By late afternoon, the remains of the 2nd SS Panzer Division and the 9th SS Panzer Division had begun their retreat to the Seine River.
+The Falaise Gap had been closed, with a large number of German forces still trapped inside.

 Aftermath

 Analysis

 By the evening of 21 August 1944, most of the German forces in the Falaise Pocket had surrendered.
 Nearly all of the German formations that had caused significant damage to the Canadians throughout the Normandy campaign had been destroyed.
-The Panzer Lehr and 9th SS Panzer divisions existed in name only.
-The 12th SS Panzer Division had lost 94% of its armour, nearly all of its field-guns and 70% of its vehicles.
-Several German units, notably the 2nd and the 12th SS Panzer Divisions had managed to escape east toward the Seine River, albeit without most of their motorized equipment.
+The Panzer Lehr Division and the 9th SS Panzer Division existed in name only.
+The 12th SS Panzer Division had lost 94 percent of its armour, nearly all of its field-guns and 70 percent of its vehicles.
+Several German units, notably the 2nd SS Panzer Division and the 12th SS Panzer Division had managed to escape east toward the Seine River, less most of their motorized equipment.
 Conservative estimates for the number of German soldiers captured in the Falaise Pocket approach 50,000, although some estimates put total German losses in the pocket as high as 200,000.
 By 23 August, the remainder of the 7th Army had entrenched itself along the Seine River to defend Paris.
 Simultaneously, elements of Army Group G including the 15th Army and the 5th Panzer Army moved to engage American forces in the south.
-In the following week, elements of the 1st Canadian Army attacked the Germans on the Seine to break through to the Channel Ports.
+In the following week, elements of the First Canadian Army attacked the Germans on the Seine to break through to the Channel Ports.
 On the evening of 23 August, French and American troops entered Paris.